 Once the rehabilitation programme has been completed, the real work of adhering to the progress made throughout the recovery programme begins.
 It’s important that the patient works on building positive relationships that discourage the opportunity for relapse, and integrates programmes that are meant to help them remain focused on sobriety.

 When the time to leave the treatment clinic you will also begin to benefit from structured aftercare.
 Aftercare plans usually run for around 12-months following the completion of your residential programme.

-This could include a programme such as regular Alcoholics Anonymous meetings, or simply healthy activities like group exercise sessions or hobbies that allow the patient to find joy outside of the realm of drug and alcohol abuse.
+This could include a programme such as regular Alcoholics Anonymous and Narcotics Anonymous meetings, or simply healthy activities like group exercise sessions or hobbies that allow the patient to find joy outside the realm of drug and alcohol abuse.